kaizendorks/dexa/README.md

 node ./test/greeter.test.js
 ```

-Great, now let's scaffold a new `greeter` so the application says more than `"Hello World"`
+Great, now let's generate the code for a new `greeter`, so the application says more than `"Hello World"`
 ```
 dx generate greeter tutorial
 ```